xldenis/Why3-Find/README.md

     why3find config                  # Show current config
     why3find config […]              # Manage packages, provers, etc. (and save)

+When updated, the configuration is saved.
+A local backup file is also generated after the first update.
+The following commands can be used to manage configuration files and backup:

+    why3find config --reset   # Reset all fields to default values why3find config --commit  # Save configuration and clear backup why3find config --revert  # Revert all modifications and restore backup file

 ## Package Proving

 The `why3find prove` command is used to prove why3 lemmas and other proof